-(This is 'Rethinking Karma' by Palehorse - the article was recently removed from where it originally was, so I have no source.)
+(This is an article called 'Rethinking Karma' by Palehorse.
+It was recently removed from where it originally was, so I have no source.)

 The “Law of Karma,” as it’s often presented, is disempowering.
 It has been variously used to justify suffering as “deserved,” and convince people to follow someone else’s idea of what is moral.
 It makes us subject to consequences for actions we have no memory of having committed, and in some forms, puts the responsibility for much of what happens to us with other beings and forces outside our control.
 We’re told we’re stuck on an endlessly spinning wheel until we figure out how to get off.
 More than likely, the only thing keeping us on that wheel is the idea that there is any such wheel to be stuck on.
 Do people really “get what they deserve”?
 Is there such thing as divine justice?
 Are our actions in previous lifetimes balanced by circumstances in present and future ones?
 Are our actions measured against a specific moral code?
 With so many different ideas influencing large numbers of people and competing for our attention, this is an important subject to delve into in order to gain some understanding.